MicrosoftDocs/appcenter-docs/docs/distribution/vsts-deploy.md

 ---
 # required metadata

-title: Deploy VSTS Builds with App Center
+title: Deploy Azure DevOps Builds with App Center
-description: Deploy VSTS builds with App Center
+description: Deploy Azure DevOps builds with App Center
 keywords: deploy, vsts, visual studio team services, build
 author: oddj0b
 ms.author: vigimm
-ms.date: 08/24/2018
+ms.date: 09/12/2018
 ms.topic: article
 ms.service: vs-appcenter

 ms.assetid: 476938ee-f086-4145-889f-02f2e90f78ff
 ---

-# Deploy VSTS Builds with App Center
+# Deploy Azure DevOps Builds with App Center

-With the **Deploy with App Center** Task in Visual Studio Team Services, you can deploy your apps from VSTS to App Center.
+With the **Deploy with App Center** Task in Visual Studio Team Services, you can deploy your apps from Azure DevOps (formerly known as VSTS) to App Center.
 By deploying to App Center, you will be able to distribute your builds to your users.

 ## Creating a signed build

-Before deploying your app to App Center, ensure your existing VSTS build definition produces a signed build; only signed builds can be deployed and installed to devices.
+Before deploying your app to App Center, ensure your existing Azure DevOps build definition produces a signed build; only signed builds can be deployed and installed to devices.

 ## Setting up distribution with App Center